-HSCA staff researchers reviewed the transcripts [describes technical operation] on the Soviet Embassy.
-The chronological, production from this operation is on microfilm at CIA Headquarters.(480) In addition to the chronological file, numerous copies of the transcripts that pertain to Oswald were found throughout the CIA's files on Lee Harvey Oswald.
+the liaison wiretaps on the Soviet Embassy.
+The chronological production from this operat on is on microfilm at CIA Headquarters.
+480/ In addition to the choronological file, numerous copies of the transcripts that pertain to Oswald were found throughout the CIA's files on Lee Harvey Oswald.

-It is obvious that the Mexico City Station linked the
+It is obvious that the Mexico City Station linked the Classification: